adoptium/blog.adoptium.net/content/blog/eclipse-temurin-linux-installers-available/index.md

     apt-get install temurin-17-jdk
     ```

-## Centos/Rhel/Fedora Instructions
+## Centos/RHEL/Fedora Instructions

 1. Add the RPM repo to `/etc/yum.repos.d/adoptium.repo` making sure to change the Centos version if you are not using Centos 8.
-RPM’s are also available for Rhel and Fedora.
+RPM’s are also available for RHEL and Fedora.
 To check the full list of versions supported take a look at https://packages.adoptium.net/ui/repos/tree/General/rpm.
     ```bash
     cat <<EOF > /etc/yum.repos.d/adoptium.repo
     [Adoptium]